denten-books/plain-text/3-format.md

 vocabularies.
 The emphasis on extrinsic shape logically leads to the poetics of affective reading of the kind that privileges apparent surface phenomena.
-The emphasis on intrinsic rules by contrast leads to a hermeneutics or an archeology of text, by which the critic's role becomes to discover the non-apparent deep structural regularities.
+The emphasis on intrinsic rules by contrast leads to a hermeneutics or an archaeology of text, by which the critic's role becomes to discover the non-apparent deep structural regularities.
 Most recently, that theoretical distinction between shape and formula has been negotiated in terms of depth and surface.
 Two types of reading become evident in this model.
 The